-Police are human.
-Police officers many times rush to judgment when stopping someone who has consumed alcohol and automatically mistakes alcohol consumption for intoxication.
-It is not illegal to consume alcohol before driving.
+Police officers are human.
+Police officers many times rush to judgment when stopping someone who has consumed alcohol and automatically mistake alcohol consumption for intoxication.
+It is not illegal in Texas to consume alcohol before driving.
 Drinking and then driving only becomes illegal when someone has consumed so much alcohol that it creates impairment of their normal mental and physical faculties.
-Police officers use police tools to detect impairment, and these tools are designed to make people look impaired even when they are sober.
+Police officers use tools they made up to detect impairment, and these tools are designed to make people look impaired even when they are sober.
 These tools cause officers to make mistakes in the execution of these standardized tools or they make a mistake in what the so-called clues really mean.
 These mistakes can be intentional or accidental.
 Either way, if the mistake was made during your DWI arrest, it could mean some evidence can be suppressed (legally thrown out) by a motion to the court.

 What is a Motion to Suppress?